yeicor-3d/ocp-action/README.md

 ## Usage

 This repository also serves as a demo.

-A repository that uses this action only needs the python scripts for generating the models, like the ones in [demos](demos) and the [workflow](.github/workflows/ci.yml).
+The only requirements are a python script to build the model and a [workflow](.github/workflows/ci.yml) to run the action.

+You can use links similar to the following sections to embed your model in your README.md and point to the interactive model viewer.
+The latest models can be downloaded from the [build artifacts](./actions).

 ### Demo: [box.py](demos/box.py)